Natural resources and environmental related job listings. Includes internships, graduate fellowships, faculty positions and scholarships.

 Last Date to Apply

-The Forestry, Wildlife and Fisheries Department of the University of Tennessee at Knoxville is seeking field technicians to assist a graduate student with their Master's research project.
-The project is a study of Eastern wild turkey reproductive ecology and adult survival.
-The field work will take place primarily on private land in the south-central counties of Tennessee.
-The primary job duties will consist of: rocket-net setup and use, adult trapping, poult trapping, radio-telemetry, vegetation sampling and data recording.
-Candidates with experience trapping and handling upland game birds along with radio-telemetry experience will be given preference.
-Candidates must be willing to spend long days in extreme temperatures with biting insects.
-The position will run from January until the beginning of July, with possible extension.
-Shared housing and a work vehicle will be provided.
+The Department of Forestry, Wildlife and Fisheries at the University of Tennessee is looking for two technicians to assist a graduate student, for six months, with their Master’s research project.
+The project is a study of Eastern wild turkey reproductive ecology.
+The field work will take place primarily on private land in south-central Tennessee.
+The primary job duties will consist of radio-telemetry, poult capture and monitoring, vegetation sampling and data recording/entry.
+Candidates must be in good physical condition and capable of working long hours in high heat with biting insects while maintaining a positive attitude.
+Field housing and work vehicles are provided.

 Candidates with a B.S. degree in wildlife sciences or related major are highly preferred.
 The ideal candidate will have experience using radio-telemetry, gps, ArcGIS, good field observation skills, and regional plant id skills.
 The candidate must have strong communication skills, work ethic and behave professionally while conversing with private landowners, state agency personnel or any citizens they encounter.
 Experience operating 4-wheel drive vehicles is a must.
 The candidate must have the ability to work well with members of the team and enjoy living with the team members.
 To apply please send your cover letter, resume and list of three references to Vincent Johnson.